Bali and the Three Pillars of Harmony

 Some of the best sites to visit are temples, with two of my favorite being Prambanan and Borobudur.
 Both are located in Java and built in the 9th century, the intricate carvings and impressive architecture easily rival some of the most famous archaeological sites across the globe.
 Over the years, both have gone through their fair share of natural disasters but UNESCO and the local population have restored them to much of their original glory.

 What I found most fascinating was how much the local population still visits these revered places to worship.
 In many similar places I’ve visited across the world you will only see tourists.
 As a tourist at Prambanan, I stuck out so much that many of the school children were asking to take pictures with the American!
 The ratio of local to tourist is something very rare in such an ancient and beautiful temple complex and adds so much value to the experience.
 Bali is rightfully known as being one of the spiritual capitals of the world, but what a lot of people miss is the warmth, devotion and history on the rest of the island.

 Much like all of my Khiri Travel related trips; I left the country with a real sense of connection to the people, nature and spirit of the country.
 So many unique programs are being developed at Khiri Travel Indonesia within Bali and the rest of the country that it’s unquestionably a really exciting time to send your clients there.
 Much like the Tri Hita Karana, Khiri Travel Indonesia has truly developed an intimate link to the essence of Indonesia.

-For more information on authentic experience and adventure travel, please contact [email protected] or contact information in yellow box below.
+For more information on authentic experience and adventure travel, please contact [email protected].